Earwig Bite Treatment: How to Relieve the Pain and Itching

 Garden and Outdoor Prevention – Earwig Bite Treatment

-Earwigs are attracted to damp and dark environments, so it’s important to keep your garden clean and dry.
-Remove any piles of leaves or debris, and avoid overwatering your plants.
-You can also use a dehumidifier to reduce moisture levels around your home.
+Earwigs thrive in damp and dark environments, so keep your garden clean and dry.
+Remove piles of leaves or debris, and avoid overwatering your plants.
+Use a dehumidifier to lower moisture levels around your home.

 Natural and Chemical Repellents

-Several natural and chemical repellents can be used to keep earwigs away.
-Some natural options include diatomaceous earth, which is a powder made from the fossilized remains of tiny aquatic organisms.
-This powder can be sprinkled around your home and garden to repel earwigs.
+You can use several natural and chemical repellents to keep earwigs away.
+Natural options include diatomaceous earth, a powder made from fossilized remains of tiny aquatic organisms.
+Sprinkle this powder around your home and garden to repel earwigs.

 Treating an Earwig Infestation – Earwig Bite Treatment